arnaldojunioral/FVT3DELASTIC/README.md

 $\color{blue}{\textbf{\texttt{function}}}$ **FVT3DELASTIC(nx, ny, nz)**

-where **nx**, **ny**, and **nz** define the number of subvolumes along the x, y, and z-directions, respectively.
+where **nx**, **ny**, and **nz** define the number of subvolumes along the x_1, y, and z-directions, respectively.
 These parameters specify the discretization of the three-dimensional domain, as illustrated in the figure below.

 ### Documentation